ppy/osu-wiki/news/2024/2024-09-22-project-loved-seven-years-september-2024.md

 [![](/wiki/shared/news/2024-09-22-project-loved-seven-years-september-2024/2048074.jpg)](https://osu.ppy.sh/community/forums/topics/1980970)

 [sasakure.UK + UKRampage - FUTURE EVE feat.
-Hatsune Miku](https://osu.ppy.sh/beatmapsets/2048074#mania) by ::Hytex::{ user=8536263 } and [fvrex](https://osu.ppy.sh/users/11863699)\
+Hatsune Miku](https://osu.ppy.sh/beatmapsets/2048074#mania) by ::Hytex::{ user=8536263 } and ::fvrex::{ user=11863699 }\
 190 BPM, 2:24 | 5.18★\
 *description written by ::elexire::{ user=9206093 }*

 When this post goes up, [MWC 4K 2024](/wiki/Tournaments/MWC/2024_4K) will likely be ongoing.
 With that, we also come to the realization that last year's edition, [MWC 4K 2023](/wiki/Tournaments/MWC/2023_4K), happened a little over one year ago.
 With that information said, it's now time to put something up from 2023's edition, and a great place to start would be with [FUTURE EVE feat.
-Hatsune Miku](https://osu.ppy.sh/beatmapsets/2048074#mania/4276106) charted by ::Hytex::{ user=8536263 } and [fvrex](https://osu.ppy.sh/users/11863699)!
+Hatsune Miku](https://osu.ppy.sh/beatmapsets/2048074#mania/4276106) charted by ::Hytex::{ user=8536263 } and ::fvrex::{ user=11863699 }!

 Chances are that if you pay any attention to the Ranked section, you'll recognize both of these names.
 If you've played their maps, you probably know what kind of chart this is going to be.
 Being a custom for the Round of 16 mappool, this took up the LN coordination slot, and as expected of the slot, you'll be... coordinating.
 I really hope that goes without saying.
 Well, even if it didn't, the attention to releases you'll need on this is no joke.